realA10001986/Time-Circuits-Display/README.md

 When the alarm is set and enabled, the dot in the present time's minute field will light up.

 Under normal operation (ie outside of the menu), holding "1" toggles the alarm on/off.
-(For firmware from 2022: Holding "1" enables the alarm, holding "2" disables it.)

 The alarm time can also quickly be set by typing 11hhMM (eg. 110645 for 6:45am, or 112300 for 11:00pm) and pressing ENTER, just like when setting a time travel destination time.
 (The weekday selection has still to be done via the keypad menu.)
 Typing 11 followed by ENTER shows the currently set time and weekday selection briefly.